mrogers-phd/classifiers/README.md

 way to start:

  1. `build_image.sh` builds a Docker image with the required dependencies
- 2. `run_image.sh` runs the Docker container and starts a Jupyter notebook
+ 2. `run_container.sh` runs the Docker container and starts a Jupyter notebook

 Running the image will kick off a Jupyter notebook with instructions for how to view it in a web browser such as Chrome.
 Simply copy and paste one of the `http:` links into your